Battle of Jingxing

 The Battle of Jingxing (井陘之戰), also known as the Battle of Tao River (洮水之戰), was fought in October 205 BC between the army of Han, commanded by Han Xin, and a Zhao army.
-The Zhao were led by Prince Zhao Xie (趙歇) of Zhao and Chen Yu (陳餘), also known as the Lord of Cheng An (成安君), who was serving as Zhao Xie's prime minister.
+The Zhao were led by King Zhao Xie (趙歇) of Zhao and Chen Yu (陳餘), also known as the Lord of Cheng An (成安君), who was serving as Zhao Xie's prime minister.

 Background

-In late 209 BC, early in the rebellion that eventually overthrew the Qin Dynasty, the Chu-born rebels Zhang Er and Chen Yu, who were sworn brothers, campaigned in northern China on behalf of the rebel King of "Rising Chu", Chen Sheng.
+In late 209 BC, early in the rebellion that eventually overthrew the Qin dynasty, the Chu-born rebels Zhang Er and Chen Yu, who were sworn brothers, campaigned in northern China on behalf of the rebel king of "Rising Chu", Chen Sheng.
 They revived the Warring States-period State of Zhao and returned it to its traditional ruling dynasty, the Zhao, by finding and appointing a member of the dynasty, Zhao Xie, as its new king.

-However, during the winter of 208-207, Zhang Er and General-in-Chief Chen Yu had a falling-out due to the latter's refusal to risk his army in battle against the large Qin army under Zhang Han and Wang Yi during the Qin siege of Julu, where Zhang Er and Zhao Xie were trapped.
+However, during the winter of 208–207, Zhang Er and General-in-Chief Chen Yu had a falling-out due to the latter's refusal to risk his army in battle against the large Qin army under Zhang Han and Wang Yi during the Qin siege of Julu, where Zhang Er and Zhao Xie were trapped.
 The revived State of Qi and State of Yan also sent armies to assist Julu, but the generals present similarly avoided battle.
 In January 207 the Chu rebel Xiang Yu succeeded in lifting the siege and defeating the Qin generals, and he subsequently used his victory to assert his leadership over the other rebel armies present, forging a grand rebel-coalition.
-Meanwhile, Chen Yu quarreled with Zhang Er and resigned his command as Zhao's General-in-Chief.
+Meanwhile, Chen Yu quarreled with Zhang Er and resigned his command as Zhao's general-in-chief.

 In January 206, after the overthrow of the Qin, Xiang Yu chose to divide-and-rule the revived kingdoms of the Warring States period as new weaker states that owed their allegiance to him, dividing China into the Eighteen Kingdoms.
 He also wanted to reward the rebel generals whom he deemed most deserving.
 As part of this arrangement, he divided Zhao into the kingdoms of Dai and Changshan.
-He made Zhang Er the king of Changshan, which was the Zhao heartland, appointed Zhao Xie as the King of Dai, which was Zhao's northern border region, and he made Chen Yu the Marquis of Nanpi.
+He made Zhang Er the king of Changshan, which was the Zhao heartland, appointed Zhao Xie as the king of Dai, which was Zhao's northern border region, and he made Chen Yu the Marquis of Nanpi.